netdata/netdata/docs/guides/monitor/pi-hole-raspberry-pi.md

 ## Install Netdata

-Let's start by installing Netdata first.
-This way you'll start collecting system metrics as soon as possible for the longest and deepest database of historical metrics.
+Let's start by installing Netdata first so that it can start collecting system metrics as soon as possible for the most possible historic data.

 We recommend installing Netdata with the one-line kickstart script on Raspbian systems.
 Check out our [install docs](/packaging/installer/README.md) if you want to try a different method.